twimart/twimart.github.io/content/english/portfolio.md

 ### My projects ###

-The design and maintenance of this site is already a project in itself: indeed the web development is not really my strong point.
-But I learned a lot thanks to this site devellopment.
+The design and maintenance of this site is already a project in itself: indeed the web development is not really my strong point and it took a lot of time to make this website working...
+But I have learn several things 🙂.

 ### My Certifications ###